 Grace Place: Grace Place offers shelter to homeless families and single individuals in the St. Croix River Valley.
 Volunteers provide meals, activities, administration, fundraising, and much more.

 Turning Point: Turning Point offers safety, support and strength to victims and survivors of domestic and sexual violence in River Falls and New Richmond.
 Contact them for volunteer needs.
 Or, donate time and/or thrift store items to Second Chances.
 100% of proceeds from Second Chances helps provide programming and shelter funds for Turning Point.

 Our Neighbor’s Place: A nonprofit organization in River Falls providing support, shelter, and housing services to foster self-determination in Pierce and St. Croix counties.

 Christian Community Homes and Services Volunteers are able to run activity programs, visit with residents one on one, assist in the garden, care for birds, assist with special events or outings, and just help out where we need it.
 Hudson and New Richmond locations.
 Lots of family opportunities!

 Refugees and Displacement

 Arrive Ministries Christian nonprofit organization dedicated to the cause of the refugee and immigrant.
 Arrive empowers local churches to welcome and serve displaced refugees who resettle in Minnesota.
-Shepherd currently has a small group walking alongside a Congolese family.
+Shepherd currently has two Refugee Life Ministries small groups walking alongside a Congolese family.
 We are looking for team members for a group to start this Fall.
 Contact Amy Jaynes

 Somali Adult Literacy Training (SALT Program) Share Jesus with our Somali neighbors through literacy and friendship.
 Our Somali neighbors have escaped civil war violence and extreme hardship in refugee camps.
 Now they are learning English, how to survive Minnesota weather and to thrive in our economy.